 A rib eye steak is a flavorful cut of beef that you can find at any butcher shop or grocery store.
-You can choose rib eyes that either have a bone in the center or have had the bone removed.
+You can choose rib eye steaks that either have a bone in the center or have had the bone removed.
 Throw a rib eye on the grill or sear it in a hot pan to give the outside of the meat a tasty, browned crust.
 Finish a rib eye in the oven to cook the inside of the meat to the perfect temperature based on your preference.
+You can season your steak with little more than salt and pepper, or you can amp up the flavor of the meat with a homemade healthy BBQ sauce.

 Video of the Day